return42/sphkerneldoc/linux_src_doc/include/linux/rculist_h.rst

 Iterate over the tail of a list starting from a given position, which must have been in the list when the RCU read lock was taken.
+This would typically require either that you obtained the node from a previous walk of the list in the same RCU read-side critical section, or that you held some sort of non-RCU reference (such as a reference count) to keep the node alive *and* in the list.

+This iterator is similar to \ :c:func:`list_for_each_entry_continue_rcu`\  except this starts from the given position and that one starts from the position after the given position.

 .. _`hlist_del_rcu`: